 Final Fantasy II's guest party member Leila starts out with a Thunder spell, which is more than most of your other guest party members, barring Minwu.
 The first time you fight the Big Bad, The Emperor, he will use Thunder spells almost to the point of exclusivity.

 As you might expect from her nickname, Lightning uses the Thunder series of spells a little bit more than the others - she starts with Thunder, learns Thundaga, and has Odin (who is Lightning-based in that game) as her Eidolon.

-Lightning is the element produced from the Yellow Moon in Skies Of Arcadia, and its spells can also sap power from opponents.
+Lightning is the element produced from the Yellow Moon in Skies of Arcadia, and its spells can also sap power from opponents.
 Enrique, the prince of Valua (where the Yellow Moon orbits over - also, the Yellow Moon causes fierce thunderstorms to strike Valua most of the time), learns lighting spells faster than the other party members.
 The Valuan admirals that you fight also know most of the lightning spells.
 Vyse learns red spells the fastest, but his higher level killer moves have a strong lightning theme.

 Add-on pack Red Alert: Aftermath adds Tesla Tanks and Shock Troopers, who respond to you in Arnie-style zingers, including "Shocking!
 Hahaha!"

 Tesla technology proved so popular with fans that the sequel Red Alert 2 used it a lot, including newer versions of the above and Tesla Bombs for the Kirov Airship.
 In one mission, the Soviets even turn the Eiffel Tower into a supersized Tesla Coil and lay waste to Paris in order to terrorize the European allies.